syncfusion-content/asp.net-core-docs/aspnet-core/Kanban/Column.md

 ### Header Template

 The template design that applies on for the column header.
-To render template, set `header-template`.
+To render template, set `header-template` property of the `kanbancolumn`.

 You can use JsRender syntax in the template.